Soumyo2005/ai_coding_bot/README.md

 # 🤖 AI Coding Assistant

-An advanced AI-powered coding assistant built with **Streamlit**, **Groq LLaMA 3**, and **Python** to help developers and learners generate, explain, debug, and understand code faster with a modern futuristic UI.
+An advanced AI-powered coding assistant built with Streamlit, Groq LLaMA 3, and Python to help developers and learners generate, explain, debug, and understand code faster with a modern futuristic UI.

 ---